Ashland City in Cheatham County, Tennessee — The American South (East South Central)

 Erected by Tennessee Historical Commission.
 (Marker Number 3C 60.)

 Topics and series.
 This historical marker is listed in these topic lists: Architecture • Law Enforcement.
 In addition, it is included in the Tennessee Historical Commission series list.
+A significant historical year for this entry is 1869.

 Location.
 36° 16.487′ N, 87° 3.846′ W. Marker is in Ashland City, Tennessee, in Cheatham County.
-Marker is at the intersection of South Main Street (Tennessee Route 12) and Sycamore Street, on the left when traveling south on South Main Street.
+It is at the intersection of South Main Street (Tennessee Route 12) and Sycamore Street, on the left when traveling south on South Main Street.
 Touch for map.
 Marker is at or near this postal address: 100 Public Square, Ashland City TN 37015, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on January 31, 2021.
-It was originally submitted on January 31, 2021, by Duane Marsteller of Murfreesboro, Tennessee.
-This page has been viewed 34 times since then.
-Photos: 1, 2. submitted on January 31, 2021, by Duane Marsteller of Murfreesboro, Tennessee.
+This page was last revised on December 30, 2021.
+It was originally submitted on January 31, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+This page has been viewed 663 times since then and 41 times this year.
+Photos: 1. submitted on January 31, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.
+2. submitted on December 30, 2021, by Larry Gertner of New York, New York.
+3. submitted on January 31, 2021, by Duane and Tracy Marsteller of Murfreesboro, Tennessee.